-You guys, I’ve finally figured out the secret to realistic looking aged wood (without waiting a century for nature to take its course!)
-Lucky for us, it can all be done with just a few tools in five steps ??
+I’ve finally figured out the secret to realistic looking aged wood (without waiting a century for nature to take its course!)
+Lucky for us, this simple DIY technique can be done with just a few tools in five steps:

 It all came about when I was looking for an antique elm wood stool for our living room.
 You’ve probably seen them in your Instagram feed, Pinterest and in the pages of magazines.
 They come in the form of tables and benches as well, as you can see here in Michelle Janeen’s living room:

 They’re the perfect mix of simple, rustic and chic, and I’ve been wanting to get my hands on one.
 The only problem?
 The price tag is usually in the hundreds, and they’re in limited supply since these are antiques and not mass produced.